10k+ plays bonus short story: Beck

 His favorite month of the year was the one spent in Puerto Rico.
 The cousins and aunts and uncles he’d see only then, extended family members he didn’t even know the words for and old family friends.
 Tastes like no where else.
 The candy like flavor of quenepas, the sweetness of local avocados, the coolness of a fresh cut coconut.
 His cousins would laugh, crying tourist, and he’d laugh and say he’d take all their food then.

 Beck could exist in those moments forever, but his favorite part of each visit was seeing mamí again.
 He wasn’t sure whose grandmother she was officially, but she was a pseudo grandma to all the kids.
-Under five foot tall with white hair stark against brown skin and wrinkles that mapped out her entire life, she was the most loving, strictest woman ever.
+Under five foot tall with white hair stark against brown skin and wrinkles that mapped out her entire life.
+She was the most loving, strictest woman ever.

 The kids would duck in and out of her home, avoiding her in fear of her ire, only to come back the next day to help harvest the quenepas that grew in bunches around her house, or take to the kitchen to help with cooking or cleaning.
 Her home was the center of his family, and he’d grown up sitting on the floor of her living room, listening to her life stories.

-It was during one of the summers there when he’d first kiss a girl, and the next summer kiss a boy.
+It was during one of the summers there when he’d first kiss a girl, and the next summer kissed a boy.
 He’d quickly learn that he’d kiss anyone if he liked their heart enough.
 And when he’d walked back to mamí’s house, sweating from humid air and nerves over his newfound realization, she’d been sitting on the porch.

 He hadn’t needed to say anything as she eyed him and said in Spanish, “Don’t let that boy break your heart.”

 Beck didn’t know how she knew, but it made it easier.
-Months later, he’d find the courage to tell his parents, but it was only because Mami had reacted to it as she would with anyone before sending him in to set the table for dinner.
+Months later, he’d find the courage to tell his parents, but it was only because Mamí had reacted to it as she would with anyone before sending him in to set the table for dinner.

 Mamí was also the first one to realize he could see ghosts.
 In the little town most his family lived in, was a small cemetery packed with large gravestones worn down by salt.
 When he’d walk back, groceries in hand, he’d feel the way death would sing and his gaze would turn.
 He’d stand at the edge of the gates, enraptured by their weeps and helpless to appease them.